letorbi/clawtrainer/README.md

 ### Smart beastmaking

-Nappy Fingers is useful for both methods and comes with a number of built-in programs for both methods.
-Nappy Fingers guides you through these programs with detailed instructions, using spoken language, pictures and descriptive texts.
+Claw Trainer is useful for both methods and comes with a number of built-in programs for both methods.
+Claw Trainer guides you through these programs with detailed instructions, using spoken language, pictures and descriptive texts.

 An integrated editor allows to modify these programs and to create new custom programs according to your own preferences.
 There is an option for exporting and importing custom programs as JSON files.
 These files can be edited with a normal text editor and can easily be shared with other people.

-## Strong fingers for changing the baby
+## Contributions

-Daniel got himself a hangboard and wrote this app when he had his first baby.
-Torben joined the development team when his second baby-time started.
-There is less time for actual climbing now, but still enough room for an occasional hangboard session between changing the diapers.
+Claw Trainer is based on Nappy Fingers, which was developed by Daniel Schroeer since 2018 and released under the GNU GPL v3 in 2021.
+Unfortunately he decided to retire as lead developer in 2023 and asked that future releases were made under a new name.

 Feedback and contributions are welcome.
-If you send us your custom programs, we will consider them for inclusion as built-ins.
+Please create a pull request, if you have updates to the code.
+If you send us your custom programs, they will be considered for inclusion as built-ins.

 ----

-Copyright 2018-2021 the Nappy Fingers contributors
+Copyright 2023 Torben Haase \<[https://letorbi.com](https://letorbi.com)> & contributors